- How do I make a hire enquiry?

 - How do finances get settled up?

-You should email the Theatre Manager, Dave Wybrow (dave [at] thecockpit [dot] org [dot] uk), with as much information as possible.
+You should email the Cockpit Director, Dave Wybrow (dave [at] thecockpit [dot] org [dot] uk), with as much information as possible.
 Have a read of the rest of this page and then drop Dave a line making sure you have addressed the following points:

 - Who you are (please provide full contact info including phone number)